What is the purpose of the Duke Advanced Practice Provider Leadership Institute (APPLI)?

 How many program participants will be accepted into the program?

 Up to 25 teams will be selected to participate in the program.
-Teams each consist of 2 or 3 members, up to 60 participants for the program year.
+Teams each consists of 2-4 members, up to 60 participants for the program year.

 What will participants learn in this program that will help them in a clinical role or administrative role?